Within reach of Sofala Australia's Oldest Surviving Gold Town

 Two expert tutors, allow you to work in your prefered medium or change at will.
 You do not have to choose in advance.
 Both are there to help you gain the most from your travelling art holiday.
 Bring your watercolours or pastels or both, plus a travel sketch book and camera.
 You are ready for everything.
 You will be able to paint, sketch and photograph 'til you run out of light or simply watch the demonstrations and enjoy the company, food and holiday.

 Julie Goldspink – artist, travels frequently to workshops Australia wide.
-Tutoring in watercolour and mixed media, with extensive knowledge in most mediums.
-She loves to paint land, rivers, sea or flowers – wherever the light falls.
+She has many followers Australia wide who love her watercolours and teaching.
+Tutoring in watercolour and mixed media, with extensive knowledge in most mediums, Julie loves to paint land, rivers, sea or flowers – wherever the light falls.
 Featured on Graeme Stevenson’s Put Some Colour in Your Life.
 Her most recent article was published in the Australian Artist Magazine in Dec 2017.